Alphabet Global News

 He arrived at his destination, still feeling the sting of the disappearing notebook.
 He parked his car.
 He walked around to the other side and opened the rear door and low and behold, the notebook was back in the exact place it was when it vanished.
 He said, “I thought it was an illusion.”
 “I couldn’t believe it, my notebook came home”.

 He tried to figure out when was it placed in the car.
-“Maybe when I went back in the house to turn out the lights.
-Maybe, it was when I first opened the door and went back inside to get the bags.
+“Maybe, when I went back in the house to turn off the lights.
+Maybe, it was when I first opened the door and went back inside to get my bag.
 I don’t know but I’m so glad the notebook returned home!”

 The Samsung is still missing…

 ‘Jon’ said he has no desire to press charges against anyone.
 He just wants his Samsung Galaxy tablet back.
-It’s more important to get the Samsung back in tack just like the notebook.
+It’s more important to get the Samsung back with the data intact just like the notebook than spend time on less important things.
 There was nothing missing from the notebook and that’s what ‘Jon’ wants more than anything.
-There are a lot of seniors who have a right to learn about technology from people want to help them free of charge.

-If you can help bring the Samsung home you can do so by posting this story on you social media page with the hashtag #JonsSamsung with a link to this page.
+If you can help bring my Samsung Galaxy tablet home, he would appreciate it.
+Words cannot begin to express his gratitude!
+Here’s something you can do: You can start posting this story on your social media page with the hashtag #JonsSamsung or #GiveJonHisSamsung with a link to this page.

 #GoldOverBlack